Community Tree Planting

 - The group leader shall ensure that volunteers sign the liability waiver attendance sheet the day of planting.
 The group leader is responsible for sending a copy of the sign-in sheet to forestry staff at [email protected], a maximum 5 working days after the event has occurred

-- Communicate to volunteer’s health and safety protocols on the day of planting
+- Communicate health and safety protocols on the day of planting to volunteers.

 City Responsibilities